|

 of training got rolling, it picked up steam continuously,

 regardless of the sport or venue the teenager would tackle.
+This past spring, he would compete at

 the OFSSA swim championships, entered in the Open category,